Buytition/pub_docs/TUTORIALS.md

 ### Dedicated Mailbox

- the mailbox comes with these handy benefits
+As you create a [Price Record](#what-is-price-record), you may choose to add a Dedicated Mailbox to it, the mailbox comes with these handy benefits

 * an email address (e.g. `bot2111@buytition.com`) dedicated to this price record, your personal email sits behind this email address so your privacy is protected.
 * all inbound/outbound email messages regarding a price record are organized in one place